 4.1.
-Personnel Characteristics of Studied Nursing Students
+Personal Characteristics of Studied Nursing Students

 According to the study findings the demographic characteristics for the participated students represents that the majority of them were females.
 This is due to the fact that the Faculty of Nursing was only accepting females first and then started to admit both sexes in nursing education, due to the need of the Egyptian society for both sexes from nursing specialty in different health settings.
 The Benha faculty of Nursing accepts each year students of both genders, who have general secondary school education.
 Then they are classified into male and female classes.
 This is in contrary of what was been carried out before those male nurses were dominating.
-This finding come in agree with [34] who noted that about two third of the students were female.
-Also [35] who reported that the majority of students were females.
+This finding comes in agree with [35] who noted that about two thirds of the nursing students were females.
+Also [36] who reported that majority of students were females.
 On the other side

-This finding not agree with the results of [36] who reported that increasing the number of male nurses were a community aim as in such a college female nurses were dominating.
+This finding does not agree with the results of [37] who reported that increasing the number of male nurses were a community aim as in such a college female nurses were dominating.

 The study revealed that less than half percent of students age were ranged from 20-22 years, this may be the college majority of the students were regular and normally upgrading.
-This result is consistent with the findings of [36] who found that the age of students in the study "gender and career: female and male nursing students' perceptions of male nursing role in Turkey" was ranged between 20-22 years.
-Also this come in agree with [34] who noted that about half of participated students" age, were ranged from 20 - 22 years, this may be the participated students were regular and normally upgrading.
+This result is consistent with the findings of [37] who found that the age of students in the study "gender and career: female and male nursing students' perceptions of male nursing role in Turkey" was ranged between 20-22 years.
+Also this comes in agreement with [35] who noted that about half of participated students" age, were ranged from 20 - 22 years, this may be the participated students were regular and normally upgrading.

 4.2.
-Regarding Students' Perceptions of the Quality Dimensions of All Nursing Courses
+Regarding Students' Perceptions of the quality dimensions of all nursing courses